Food on a long journey by bus. Travel menu or How to eat healthy on the road

 All this should be enough for 2 - 3 days.

-It is also good to take baby food (vegetable, fruit, meat pates) in sealed jars.
+It's also good to take baby food(vegetable, fruit, meat pates) in airtight jars.

-• boiled sausage - it will quickly deteriorate;
+• boiled sausage will spoil quickly;

 What to take from things?

-Personal hygiene items needed: comb and hair band, cosmetics and makeup tools, toothbrush and toothpicks or floss, paste, small mirror, razor, deodorant, tweezers, nail scissors or nail file, wet wipes, pads and swabs , soap in a soap dish or liquid, toilet paper (usually there, but it tends to run out at the most crucial moment).
+Necessary personal hygiene items: comb and hair tie, cosmetical tools and means for applying and removing makeup, Toothbrush and toothpicks or floss, paste, small mirror, razor, deodorant, tweezers, nail scissors or file, wet wipes, pads and tampons, soap in a soap dish or liquid, toilet paper(usually there is, but it tends to end at the most crucial moment).

 • pain reliever (Pentalgin),

-• for heartburn (Gaviscon / Rennie / Omez),
+• for heartburn (Gaviscon/Rennie/Omez),

-• with pain in the heart (Validol),
+• for heart pain (Validol),

-• in case of poisoning (Polysorb / activated carbon),
+• in case of poisoning (Polysorb/activated carbon),

 • antipyretic (Aspirin, Nimesulide),